Once you’ve ordered THE wedding dress, it’s time for our favorite part of wedding planning:

 7. Halter Neckline with Long Bow Back

 Just put one strap over each shoulder and tie them at the back of the neck.
-Make a bow, pull the ends to your desired length, and you’re done!
+Make a bow, pull the ends to your desired length, and that’s it.

 8. Front Neck Halter